illinois-cs241/illinois-cs241.github.io/index.md

 For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Sickness, vacation, sleep, _whatever_; we don't care. we don’t care.
 Exceptions in rare circumstances can been arranged with the course administrator ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)), or Director of Undergrad studies.

-At the end of the semester there will be a last chance regrade option for two machine problem grades.
+At the end of the semester there will be a last chance regrade option for two weeks of machine problem grades.
 To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.

 The 3-hour handwritten final exam is comprehensive and will test all CS 241 topics, including programming topics covered in the MP and Labs.
 Do not book your flights until the exam date is known.
 Early exams will not be offered.
 Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time.